Joey Wendle Preview, Player Props: Marlins vs. Nationals

-On Saturday, Joey Wendle (on the back of going 1-for-3 with a double) and the Miami Marlins face the Washington Nationals, whose starting pitcher will be Jake Irvin.
-First pitch is at 4:10 PM ET.
+On Sunday, Joey Wendle (.214 on-base percentage in past 10 games, 53 points below season-long percentage) and the Miami Marlins play the Washington Nationals, whose starting pitcher will be Trevor Williams.
+First pitch is at 1:40 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Padres.
+In his last game he had a hitless performance (0-for-2) against the Nationals.

 Joey Wendle Game Info & Props vs. the Nationals